 If (i) Purchaser shall default in the payment of the Purchase Price when due or (ii) Purchaser shall otherwise default in the performance of any of the other material terms and provisions of this Agreement on the part of Purchaser to be performed, and the same is not cured within ten (10) business days following notice from Seller, Seller may terminate this Agreement and retain the Deposit.
 Purchaser acknowledges that, if Purchaser shall default under this Agreement as aforesaid, Seller will suffer substantial adverse financial consequences as a result thereof.
 As part of the foregoing consequences and not in limitation thereof, Purchaser understands that Seller will be obtaining surrenders of tenants at the Premises in reliance on Purchaser’'s compliance with this Agreement.
 Accordingly, Seller’'s sole and exclusive remedy against Purchaser shall be the right to retain the Deposit, as and for its sole and full and complete liquidated damages, it being agreed that Seller’'s damages are difficult, if not impossible, to ascertain, and, Purchaser and Seller shall have no further rights or obligations under this Agreement, except those expressly provided herein to survive the termination of this Agreement.
 The foregoing shall not limit Purchaser’'s obligation to pay to Seller all attorneys’' fees and costs of the Seller to enforce the provisions of this Section 15(a).,

-If Seller shall default hereunder for any reason, Purchaser may, as its sole remedy, may either (in its sole discretion) (i) terminate this Agreement, and direct the Escrowee to return the Deposit to Purchaser, and Purchaser and Seller shall have no further rights or obligations under the Agreement, except those expressly provided herein to survive the termination of this Agreement; or (ii) seek specific performance (subject to any reductions in the Purchase Price, including without limitation as set forth in clause (i) in the second to last sentence of Section 4(a) and in Section 17(a)(iv)), provided that Purchaser shall file an action for specific performance not later than ninety (90) days after the occurrence of any alleged default by Seller hereunder (and if Purchaser shall fail to timely file an action for specific performance, Purchaser may still pursue its remedy as set forth in clause (i)).
+If Seller shall default hereunder for any reason, Purchaser may, as its sole remedy, may either (in its sole discretion) (i) terminate this Agreement, and direct the Escrowee to return the Deposit to Purchaser, and Purchaser and Seller shall have no further rights or obligations under the Agreement, except those expressly provided herein to survive the termination of this Agreement; or (ii) seek specific performance (subject to any reductions in the Purchase Price as set forth in Section 5(C), provided that Purchaser shall file an action for specific performance not later than thirty (30) days after the occurrence of any alleged default by Seller hereunder (and if Purchaser shall fail to timely file an action for specific performance, Purchaser may still pursue its remedy as set forth in clause (i)).
 The foregoing shall not limit Seller’'s obligation to pay to Purchaser all attorneys’' fees and costs of the Purchaser to enforce the provisions of this Section 15(b).

 16. 16.
 Merger.
 Except as otherwise expressly provided to the contrary in this Agreement, no representations, warranties, covenants or other obligations of Seller set forth in this Agreement shall survive the Closing, and no action based thereon shall be commenced after the Closing.
 The delivery and acceptance of the Deed at the Closing, without the simultaneous execution and delivery of a specific agreement which by its terms shall survive the Closing, shall be deemed to constitute full compliance by the parties with all of the terms, conditions and covenants of this Agreement on their part to be performed as of the Closing.